endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `shield energy` is the amount of energy your shield generator draws when recharging at the full rate. (**Prior to v.
 0.9.0,** shield recharge also draws an additional amount of energy equal to `"shield generation"`.)
 * `shield generation`: the number of shield points regenerated per frame.
 It takes 1 energy to regenerate 1 unit of shields, so if your shields are recharging your ship has less energy available for other things.
 * `shields`: I recommend against providing outfits that give ships additional shield strength, because that could create balancing issues.
 But if you want to do it, this is the attribute to modify.
+* `solar collection`: the amount of energy that this outfit provides when your ship is 1250 pixels from the system center.
+As you come closer, and you will harvest up to twice as much power; farther away, and the energy generation slowly tapers off to 1/5 of this value. **(v.
+0.9.0)**
 * `thrust`: your ship's acceleration per frame equals thrust / mass.
 * `thrusting energy`: energy cost per frame of thrusting.
 * `thrusting heat`: heat generated each frame when thrusting.